-- (Have students take out their science notebooks and turn to Fish Lecture Notes and Concept Map. - Explain that students should take notes during the lecture.
-Tell students there will only be one slide of notes today. - (Give lecture using Fish Lecture slide in Ocean Leader Bridge PowerPoint.) - o Fish
+- Explain that students should take notes during the lecture.
+Tell students there will only be one slide of notes today.

+- (Give lecture using Fish Lecture slide in Ocean Leader Bridge PowerPoint.)

+- Fish

 - Definition: A vertebrate, that lives in the water, and has fins, gills and scales

-- Examples:
+- o Examples:

 - Be sure students name both Cartilaginous and Bony Fish:

 - Dogfish Shark, Great white, Hammerhead, etc. (Cartilaginous)

 - Cartilage Like human ear/nose tip

 - Bluefin Tuna, Sole, Garibaldi, etc. (Bony)

 - Like human bones

 - Adaptations (use whatever adaptations the students think of and ask them which kind of fish it is an adaptation for).
 Poential examples:

 - Flotation:

 - Oily liver (Cartilaginous)

 - Oil is lighter than water keeps sharks floating in water column instead of sinking

 - Swim bladder (Bony)

-- Fills with air to allow fish to move up and down in water column
+- o Fills with air to allow fish to move up and down in water column

 - Gills

 - Operculum (Bony fish)

 - Hard plate protect the fish's soft gills

 - Outer covering

 - Dermal denticles (Cartilaginous fish)

 - Scales (Bony fish)